JuliaQX/QXTns.jl/docs/src/data_structures.md

 # Data Structures

-QXTn has data structures for representing tensors, tensor networks and tensor network circuits.
+QXTns has data structures for representing tensors, tensor networks and tensor network circuits.
 Here we go through each and show examples and features.

 ## QXTensor